set_constraint_handler_s, constraint_handler_t

 - As with all bounds-checked functions,

-are only guaranteed to be available if __STDC_LIB_EXT1__ is defined by the implementation and if the user defines __STDC_WANT_LIB_EXT1__ to the integer constant 1 before including<stdlib.h>
+set_constraint_handler_sandconstraint_handler_tare only guaranteed to be available if __STDC_LIB_EXT1__ is defined by the implementation and if the user defines __STDC_WANT_LIB_EXT1__ to the integer constant 1 before including<stdlib.h>.

 Parameters